subshell/helm-charts/charts/sophora-importer/README.md

 ## Import transformation files via S3 or HTTP

 Activate transformations with by setting `transformation.enabled` to `true`.
-Now you can reference one or more zip files via s3 or http download (use `transformation.data.use` to set your preferred method.
-Defaults to s3).
+Now you can reference one or more zip files to download via s3 or http or a sidecar-container, containing the files in directories.
+Use `transformation.data.use` to set your preferred method.
+Defaults to s3.
-By default, all xsl files should be located in `xsl` and all lib files in `libs` inside the .zip file.
+By default, all xsl files should be located in `xsl` and all lib files in `libs` inside the .zip file or the sidecar-container
 All possible configurations are available in `values.yaml`.
 Enabling transformations will create the following directories, that can be accessed within the importer configuration: